future-architect/gcp-instance-scheduler/README.md

   * `gcloud functions logs read --project <project-id> --limit 50`
 * manual launch for job of scheduler
   * `gcloud beta scheduler jobs run shutdown-workday-instance`

+## License

+This project is licensed under the Apache License 2.0 License - see the [LICENSE](LICENSE) file for details